tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 Service will be deemed given on the date of receipt if delivered by email or on the date sent via courier if delivered by post.
 AbandonAI accepts service of process at this address:
-Abandon, Inc., 3180 18th Street, San Francisco, CA 94110, Attn: contract-notices@AbandonAI.com.
+Abandon, Inc., 3180 18th Street, San Francisco, CA 94110, Attn: contract-notices@abandon.ai.

 (h) Waiver and Severability.
 If you do not comply with these Terms, and AbandonAI does not take action right away, this